Mock OAuth for MVPs and tests

 CI and end-to-end tests

-Point automation at a stable local base URL.
+Point automation at your hosted project issuer.
 Use redirect URLs that fit your runner, including wildcards when ports change every run.

 Library and SDK authors

-Hit each vendor's metadata and key URLs through one local stand-in instead of hand-maintaining mocks per provider.
+Hit each vendor's metadata and key URLs through one hosted stand-in instead of hand-maintaining mocks per provider.

 Demos and workshops